 What are the benefits of brining a turkey?

 Many brining fans prefer this method for cooking their turkey because it moistens the meat without much effort and makes preparing the turkey on Thanksgiving easier.
 Cooks will still need to check on the meat in the oven regularly, use a meat thermometer, and roast it to a safe internal temperature.
 It might even leave more time for upgrading your Thanksgiving side dishes with new recipes.

 According to Butterball, a good rule of thumb is to brine for an hour per pound of turkey.
 So, if you’re planning a big meal with a 14-pound bird, you’ll need a full 14 hours to brine it.
 Butterball recommends submerging your turkey the night before you plan to roast it, which will allow enough time for the bird to absorb moisture.

-Make sure you have room in your fridge before you begin brining, since the turkey will likely need to sit in there overnight.
-The turkey should also remain fully submerged in the brine at all times for the juiciest meat.
+Make sure you have room in your fridge before you begin brining; the turkey will likely need to sit in there overnight.
+The bird should also remain fully submerged in the brine at all times for the juiciest meat.

 After you’re done setting up the turkey to brine in the fridge, follow these tips from the USDA to properly sanitize your kitchen.
 Cross contamination between the raw turkey and other kitchen surfaces can result in food poisoning.
 No one wants that on Thanksgiving!

 With a little planning ahead, you can make a holiday meal that you and your guests will be dreaming about for years to come.
 And here are some ways to use up those delicious Thanksgiving leftovers.